jmwright/oshw-code/sliderule/README.md

 ### Current Commands
 - `sr init` - Initializes a directory as a new Sliderule project, creating files and directories as needed to match the methodology.
+- `sr upload -m [message]` - Commits and pushes a project to git recursively, assuming the master branch. _Future:_ It will commit and push all components recursively, dealing with only the components/repos the user has access to.

 ### Future Commands
 - `sr clone [URL]` - Clones a Sliderule project recursively,downloading all components.
 - `sr update` - Updates a Sliderule project recursively, building BoMs and running any extra commands specified in the `sliderule.py` files found throughout the directory structure.
-- `sr upload -m [message]` - Commits and pushes a project to git recursively, pushing only the components the user has access to.
 - `sr component` - Has subcommands that allow the addition, removal and modification of components in the directory tree.
 Components are treated as git submodules of the main project.
   - `sr component add [url]` - Adds the component via its URL.
 Note that the URL must exist prior to running this command.
 The git repo for the component is not created automatically at this time.
   - `sr component remove [name]` - Removes a component from a project (deletes its submodule).